 - Stenosis – The narrowing of the cervix can be caused by scarring or a lack of estrogen after menopause.

 - Fibroids – are a benign tumor of muscular and fibrous tissues.

 Causes of Menstrual Cramps

-Without risky medications and side effects, acupuncture works naturally to reduce menstrual pain.
+Without risky medications and side effects, acupuncture works naturally to reduce menstrual pain, according to a recent study.
 It reduces pain from both primary and secondary dysmenorrhea.